Skip to main content

 Do eSIMs work in South Korea?

 Yes, eSIMs work exceptionally well in South Korea.
-All three major carriers — SK Telecom, KT (Korea Telecom), and LG U+ — support eSIM technology.
-South Korea has some of the fastest and most reliable mobile networks in the world, with widespread 5G coverage in Seoul, Busan, and other major cities.
+All three major carriers — SK Telecom, KT, and LG U+ — support eSIM technology.
+South Korea has some of the fastest and most reliable mobile networks in the world, with nationwide 5G coverage in urban areas.
 Most travel eSIM providers connect to SK Telecom or KT.

 How much does an eSIM for South Korea cost?

-South Korea eSIM plans start at about $4 for 1GB/7 days with providers like Saily.
-Trip.com offers ultra-cheap daily data plans from around $1-2/day.
-Holafly’s unlimited data starts at roughly $6/day.
-For a typical 1-2 week trip with moderate use, budget $8-20.
+South Korea eSIM plans start at about $3.99 for 1GB/7 days with Saily.
+A 3GB plan for 30 days costs around $10.99.
+Holafly’s unlimited data for South Korea starts at roughly $19 for 5 days.
+For a typical 10-day trip with moderate use, budget $10-20.

 Which eSIM provider is best for South Korea?